telliott99/Swift-frameworks/files/getting_randy.md

 ```
 I think those numbers look familiar.

-These functions are available in a Swift Cocoa app.
+These functions are also available in a Swift Cocoa app.
 To use them in a Playground is more work, but we'll get there eventually.
+See the very last section.